rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 Why did we settle on using the empirical method in science?
 We do empirical not because we want to but because we have to.
 Empirical is the only way to study the unruly real world.
 Why did we settle on using the empirical method in programming?

 ## Why is programming empirical?

-Imperative nature of programming must be a big contributing (root) factor.
-Supply-demand laws and how mathematics is being taught must be a part of it too.
 I will focus on these 2 reasons: nondeterminism and code complexity.
-Nondeterminism immediately brings FP to mind.
-But, let's start with the second.
+Let's start with the second.
 An interesting question is how much the empirical nature of programming has to do with arbitrary (artificial) complexity.
 IMO, a lot.
-So before we move on to discuss the human aspect, let's indulge in a short discussion about these 2 topics.

 ### Experimental process and high extraneous loads